m-emm/ontology-publisher.js/README.md

 * a concept browser
 * some basic reasoning functionality (inference of inverses, inferable transitive relations) to make the resulting ontology document more complete and useful

+The application is webpacked into a static web application and requires no server to run but can be run directly from the filesystem.
+By zipping the static content you can provide it to anybody who can then view your ontology without installing any development tools.

 This application does **not** aim to be a modelling tool, therefore you can't change the ontology itself (use a tool such as Protégé for this purpose).
 It is meant to produce a browsable, viewable document to get feedback on your model from users and domain experts.

 ## Setup and start